IanFinlayson/exploring-cs/chapter10.md

 write more code.
 A basic tenet of programming is to not do more work than you have to.
 Another, even bigger, reason is that now we have to *maintain* the code in two places.
-If we want to, say, make it so that it doesn\'t crash the program when a letter is accidentally entered, then would have to make that change in *two* places.
+If we want to, say, make it so that it doesn't crash the program when a letter is accidentally entered, then would have to make that change in *two* places.
 As we write larger programs that take longer to debug, having repetitive code like this is a bad idea.